Graham Hancock: The Sign and the Seal (1992)

-The Sign and the Seal: The Quest for the Lost Ark of the Covenant (1992) chronicles Hancock's investigation of how the Ark of the Covenant might have traveled from ancient Israel to Ethiopia.
-He follows a path through Elephantine and Tana Qirqos and connects the story to medieval Ethiopia and the Knights Templar.
+The Sign and the Seal chronicles Hancock's investigation of how the Ark of the Covenant might have travelled from ancient Israel to Ethiopia.
+He follows a path through Elephantine and Tana Qirqos and connects the story to mediaeval Ethiopia and the Knights Templar.
 Jonathan Kirsch of the Los Angeles Times described the book as "part travelogue, part true-adventure, part mystery-thriller" yet concluded that it was "a whacking big dose of amateur scholarship alloyed with a fervid imagination."
 Kirkus Reviews noted Hancock's claim "that the Lost Ark of the Covenant really exists" and framed the project as an extension of his Ethiopian reportage and speculation.

 Fingerprints of the Gods (1995)

 Hancock's Fingerprints of the Gods: The Evidence of Earth's Lost Civilization (1995) argues that an advanced society perished at the end of the last Ice Age and that its survivors transmitted astronomical and architectural knowledge to later cultures.
-The narrative reads monuments in the Americas, Africa, and Asia as fragments of that inheritance.
-Archaeologist Garrett G. Fagan wrote that the book drags "artefacts, monuments, entire cities, or whole cultures" into a predetermined conclusion while ignoring their historical contexts.
+The narrative reads monuments in the Americas, Africa and Asia as fragments of that inheritance.
+The archaeologist Garrett G. Fagan wrote that the book drags "artefacts, monuments, entire cities, or whole cultures" into a predetermined conclusion while ignoring their historical contexts.
 Kenneth Feder observed that Hancock's thesis reflected diffusionist arguments that had circulated for decades and concluded that it offered nothing original.

 The Message of the Sphinx (1996)

-The Message of the Sphinx: A Quest for the Hidden Legacy of Mankind, a.k.a.
-Keeper of Genesis in the United Kingdom, is a pseudoarchaeology book written by Hancock and Robert Bauval in 1996 which argues that the creation of the Sphinx and Pyramids occurred as far back as 10,500 BC using astronomical data.
+The Message of the Sphinx: A Quest for the Hidden Legacy of Mankind, (published as Keeper of Genesis in the United Kingdom) is a pseudoarchaeology book written by Hancock and Robert Bauval in 1996 which argues that the creation of the Sphinx and Pyramids occurred as far back as 10,500 BC using astronomical data.
 Working from the premise that the Giza pyramid complex encodes a message, the book begins with the fringe Sphinx water erosion hypothesis, evidence that the authors believe suggests that deep erosion patterns on the flanks of the Sphinx were caused by thousands of years of heavy rain.
 The authors use computer simulations of the sky to claim that the pyramids, representing the three stars of Orion's Belt, together with associated causeways and alignments, constitute a record in stone of the celestial array at the vernal equinox in 10,500 BC.
 This moment, they contend, represents Zep Tepi, the "First Time", often referenced in the hieroglyphic record.
-They state that the initiation rites of the Egyptian pharaohs replicate on Earth the Sun's journey through the stars in this remote era, and they suggest that the "Hall of Records" of a lost civilization may be located by treating the Giza Plateau as a template of these same ancient skies.
+They state that the initiation rites of the Egyptian pharaohs replicate on Earth the Sun's journey through the stars in this remote era, and they suggest that the "Hall of Records" of a lost civilisation may be located by treating the Giza Plateau as a template of these same ancient skies.